-As at 31 December 2019, the Group had not provided any loss allowance for its trade receivables and amount due from subsidiaries.
+As at 31 December 2020, the Group had not provided any loss allowance for its trade receivables.
+The Company recognised an allowance for expected credit losses on its amount due from subsidiaries as at 31 December 2020, due to the waiver of interest receivable from the loans to its Malaysian subsidiaries.